 Well Trained Dog

-Walking to the local coffee shop one morning, my dog, Harry, besides me on-leash, I overheard a passer-by compliment, “Look at that well-trained dog.”
+Walking to the local coffee shop one morning, my dog, Harry, alongside me on-leash, I overheard a passer-by compliment, “Look at that well-trained dog.”
 “Nah,” retorted another.
 “You should see the two big dogs outside the coffee shop.
 They walk off-leash.”

 “A dog that is in a public place must be under the effective control of some competent person by means of an adequate chain, cord or leash that is attached to the dog and that is being held by (or secured to) the person.”

 © 2007 Robert Fairhead

 Welcome to the blog posts and selected writing of a middle-aged dad and dog owner.
-Robert Fairhead is writer and editor at Tall And True, an online showcase and forum for writers, readers and publishers.
-His book reviews and other writing have appeared in various print and online media.
-And he has published two collections of short stories, Both Sides of the Story (2020) and Twelve Furious Months (2021).
+Robert Fairhead is also a writer and editor at the Tall And True writers' website, and he writes and narrates episodes for the Tall And True Short Reads podcast.
+In addition, his book reviews and other writing have appeared in various print and online media, and he's published two collections of short stories.
+Please contact Robert for further details.